 The Rotterdam Ferry, J.M.W.
 Turner, 1833, and the cover of 1836: Escape to America

 A Search for New Cover Artwork The Book 1 cover put me in search of period paintings for each of The 1836 Series books.
 My luck continued with a painting of the Yellow Stone riverboat on the Missouri River.
 I had already written the Yellow Stone into Book 2, 1837: Among Strangers, because it was one of the few steam-powered paddle vessels going all the way upriver to St Louis.
-1836 is early for steamboats; most in New Orleans were built for short trips to nearby plantations for cargos of cotton, sugar or rice.
+1836 is early for steamboats; most in New Orleans were built for work in the harbor or short trips to nearby plantations for cargos of cotton, sugar or rice.
 The Yellow Stone was already famous by 1836, having been built in a sturdy, no-nonsense way for the first riverine exploration of the upper Missouri and having fought in Texas for the newborn republic early in 1836.
 It was the subject of several paintings of the era.
 I chose Karl Bodmer's The Steamer Yellow-Stone, painted during his journey of discovery with Prince Maximilian of Prussia in 1832-34.
 It shows the Yellow Stone being hauled off a sandbar.
 In my book, 1837, the Yellow Stone narrowly escapes being grounded on a sandbar.

 The Steamer Yellow-Stone, Karl Bodmer, 1833, and the cover of 1837: Among Strangers